Type of institution: University/Higher Education Institution

 - 96 credit points of subjects

-- Supervised practicum over the 4 years.
+- Supervised practicum over the 4 years of the course.

 - Education-primary RATEP